Aspex Gallery, The Vulcan, PO1 3BF

-The Network Manager reports to an elected steering group.
-The Visual Arts South West steering group is set out to reflect the geographic spread and diversity of practice within the region and is comprised of 3 groups representing the following sectors:
+Visual Arts South West's programme is developed and delivered by our Network Manager, Paula Orrell, who reports to an elected steering group.
+The Visual Arts South West steering group is set out to reflect the geographic spread and diversity of practice within the region and is comprised of three groups representing the following sectors:

 2. Independent artists and Curators